NaimAyat/UCLA_CS118/Reading2.md

 * BGP session that spans two ASs is called an external BGP (eBGP) session
 * BGP session between routers in the same AS is called an internal BGP (iBGP) session
 * In BGP, destinations are not hosts but instead are CIDRized prefixes, with each prefix representing a subnet or a collection of subnets
+* In BGP, an autonomous system is identified by its globally unique autonomous system number (ASN)
+* When a router advertises a prefix across a BGP session, it includes with the prefix a number of BGP attributes
+##### BGP Route Selection
+* BGP uses eBGP and iBGP to distribute routes to all the routers within ASs.
+From this distribution, a router may learn about more than one route to any one prefix, in which case the router must select one of the possible routes.
+The input into this route selection process is the set of all routes that have been learned and accepted by the router.
+If there are two or more routes to the same prefix, then BGP sequentially invokes the following elimination rules until one route remains:
+  * Routes are assigned a local preference value as one of their attributes.
+The local preference of a route could have been set by the router or could have been learned by another router in the same AS.
+This is a policy decision that is left up to the AS’s network administrator
+  * From the remaining routes, the route with the shortest AS-PATH is selected.
+If this rule were the only rule for route selection, then BGP would be using a DV algorithm for path determination, where the distance metric uses the number of AS hops rather than the number of router hops.
+  * From the remaining routes (all with the same local preference value and the same AS-PATH length), the route with the closest NEXT-HOP router is selected.
+Here, closest means the router for which the cost of the least-cost path, determined by the intra-AS algorithm, is the smallest.
+This process is called hot-potato routing.
+  * If more than one route still remains, the router uses BGP identifiers to select the route
+### 4.7 Broadcast and Multicast Routing
+* In broadcast routing, the network layer provides a service of delivering a packet sent from a source node to all other nodes in the network
+* Multicast routing enables a single source node to send a copy of a packet to a subset of the other network nodes